VHDL-LS/rust_hdl_vscode/README.md

 2. A file name from the `VHDL_LS_CONFIG` environment variable.
 3. A file named `vhdl_ls.toml` in the workspace root.

-Settings in later files overwrites those from previously loaded files.
+Library definitions in later files redefines those from previously loaded files.

 **Example vhdl_ls.toml**